wafibismail/exploring-csharp/games/README.md

 Digital prototypes adds the ability to see how the game feels

-# PAUSED AT PAGE 876 - Managing 2D Depth-Sorting Order (in regard to moving cards) in BARTOK
+# PAUSED AT PAGE 895 - BARTOK - BUILDING FOR WEBGL

 #### Other Books